 If the solution described previously does not work, then it will be necessary to enter NOOBS recovery mode while booting the Pi (note that it may be necessary to connect the Pi to a separate HDMI monitor to do this, as during boot the Pi may default to the HDMI display instead of the LCD display).
 To enter NOOBS recovery mode, hold down the shift key while powering on the Pi.
 This should cause the Pi to enter NOOBS recovery mode, resulting in a screen similar to that below:

 The Edit config (e) option should be enabled.
 Select this option, and make the necessary changes to the configuration file config.txt.

-As with Raspbian, it is necessary to add the line:-
+As with Raspbian, it is necessary to add the line:

 to the bottom of this configuration file.
 Having made this change to the configuration file, press OK to save the changes, and exit recovery mode and allow the Pi to reboot.

 It is possible that the Pi does not enter NOOBS recovery mode when powered up with the shift key depressed.
 If this happens, it may be necessary to update the NOOBS bootfiles.
-To do this it will be necessary to access the FAT recovery partition from a Windows PC, and copy the following files to this FAT recovery partition on the SD card (where necessary, overwriting the existing files):-
+To do this it will be necessary to access the FAT recovery partition from a Windows PC, and copy the following files to this FAT recovery partition on the SD card (where appropriate, overwriting the existing files):

 Having copied these files, rename start.elf to recovery.elf (again, overwriting the existing file).